 Well, according to Snopes.com, warnings about the dangers of using cell phones in the presence of gasoline fumes began circulating on the Internet in 1999.
 The original warning referenced an incident in Indonesia in which a driver was supposedly burned and his car was badly damaged as a result of an explosion.
 A later rumor involved a man in Australia.
 However, no reports on these or similar accidents ever surfaced in the news media.

-The Federal Communications Commission (FCC) states there is no evidence that these reports are true.
+In fact, the Federal Communications Commission (FCC) states there is no evidence that these reports are true.
 While it may be “theoretically possible for a spark from a cell phone battery to ignite gas vapor,” the FCC concludes the potential threat is remote.

-According to the Petroleum Equipment Institute (PEI) static electricity discharge is a major culprit.
+According to the Petroleum Equipment Institute (PEI), static electricity discharge is a major culprit.
 PEI goes on to recommend three simple rules for safe refueling:

-- Turn off engine.
+- Turn off your engine.